ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 identifier was imported with ``splice``.
 This is important because it will allow GHC to emit errors advising the user to modify their import declarations.

-The typechecker will be modified to emit errors in the following cases:
+The typechecker will be modified to emit errors in the following case:

-1. It is an error to reference a ``splice`` imported name from a negative level, and it is an error to reference a non-``splice`` imported name from a non-negative level.
+   It is an error to reference a ``splice`` imported name from a negative level, and it is an error to reference a non-``splice`` imported name from a non-negative level.

-2. It is an error to use a name that is both ``splice``-imported and non-``splice`` imported.
-Note that in some cases we could disambiguate these names by inspecting the level at which they appeared, but we do not propose this.
-   See Ambiguity.

 Then,
 1. If a module is only available at compile time then the imports are only available in top-level splices.